Always use the currency of the country you’re visiting.

 Your ATM card is one of your most valuable possessions when you travel.
 Avoid carrying the card with you, unless there is no where to secure it at your hotel.
 When its time to get cash, I go to an ATM machine near the hotel, and return the card to the safe as soon as possible.

-The best credit cards I’ve found for making purchases overseas are from Capitol One.
+The best credit cards I’ve found for making purchases overseas are the Capital One Venture cards.
 Not only don’t they charge an exchange fee, but they give you the bank rate.
-When Bank of America sent me a letter stating that they would institute a 3% fee for overseas charges billed in US dollars, I cut up the card and signed up with Capitol One.
+When Bank of America sent me a letter stating that they would institute a 3% fee for overseas charges billed in US dollars, I cut up the card and signed up with Capital One.